bigbluebutton/bigbluebutton.github.io/_posts/2019-02-14-customize.md

 Notice that the `external` option is disabled by default - you can enable it on your own server after a few configuration changes.

-When setting the output to `external`, the BigBlueButton client will POST the log events to the URL endpoint provided by `url`.
+When enabling the `external` logging output, the BigBlueButton client will POST the log events to the URL endpoint provided by `url`.
 To create an associated endpoint on the BigBlueButton server for the POST request, create a file `/etc/bigbluebutton/nginx/client-log.nginx` with the following contents:

 ```nginx
 location /html5Log {